Neats29/neats29.github.io/source/_posts/self-compassion.md

 tags:
 ---

-In 2019 I had a transformative psychedelic experience that set me off on a journey.
+A few months ago I had a transformative psychedelic experience that set me off on a journey.
 I went into it with the intention to gain insight to the source of my ‘self-doubt’, something I’ve suffered from for many years.

-20 minutes in, I was giggling and laughing uncontrollably.
+Several minutes in, I was giggling and laughing uncontrollably.
 I was secured on a rollercoaster looking over the first plunge.

 Then I closed my eyes and started seeing traditional wooden door carvings from Iran.